By Marilia Wyatt

 There is no plan for young women like me who prefer not to give access for the startup company to watch me through my personal laptop webcam, record my student ID or monitor my actions as I take the exam.

 The recently patented company claims it only analyzes recordings, but students should have an option to opt out.
-I would never feel comfortable with my laptop again or at home thinking that a malicious cybercriminal or Proctortrack employee might be watching me through my webcam or hearing me through the microphone.
+I would never feel comfortable with my laptop again or at home thinking that a malicious criminal or Proctortrack employee might be watching me through my webcam or hearing me through the microphone.

 However, apparently, I must give up this privacy if I want to graduate in May.